Wireless Energy Transfer Beamforming Optimization for Intelligent Transmitting Surface: Problem formulation and proposed optimization framework

 \subsection{Problem reformulation}

-Let us rewrite the objective function $\mathbf{P1}$ in epigraph form
+Let us rewrite the objective function $\mathbf{P1}$ in epigraph form \cite{Boyd.2004}

 where $\{t_n\}$ are the auxiliary variables.
 Herein, we have ignored the terms in \eqref{eq:itsPowConsumptionModel} that are independent of the optimization variables since they have no impact on how to reach the optimal point.
+However, these are latter considered in Section~\ref{sec:numericalAnalysis} as they are essential to assess the PB total power consumption.
 Notice that $P_{\mathrm{hpa},n}$ is defined as a piecewise function which stems from the fact that we are considering a multistage HPA.
 To overcome this problem, let $\{\Tilde{\mathbf{b}}_q\}$ denote feasible precoding vectors satisfying the constraints \eqref{P1b} and the maximum operating power for the HPAs.
 An appropriate subfunction of \eqref{eq:dohertyPowConsumpt} can then be selected based on the output power corresponding to these initial precoding vectors.
-Notice that for a single-stage HPA this procedure is not required resulting in a simpler reformulation of the objective.
-However, as shown in Fig.~\ref{fig:DohertyAmplifier}b, this can degrade the drain efficiency thus resulting in a higher consumed power.
-Notably, the proposed procedure narrows the search space because only a subset of the constraints become active, hence enabling a simpler and more tractable solution process of $\mathbf{P1}$ while still respecting the key power constraints.
+This procedure is not required for a single-stage HPA resulting in a simpler reformulation of the objective.
+However, as shown in Fig.~\ref{fig:DohertyAmplifier}b, the corresponding drain efficiency is lower thus resulting in a higher consumed power.
+Notably, the proposed procedure narrows the search space because only a subset of the constraints become active, hence enabling a simpler and more tractable solution process of $\mathbf{P1}$, while still respecting the key power constraints.
+Moreover, since the subfunctions are convex and nondecreasing, optimality is not compromised when applying this procedure \cite{Duchi.2018}.
 For instance, when

 meaning that only the carrier amplifier is active according to \eqref{eq:dohertyPowConsumpt}, constraints \eqref{eq:epigraphb} transform into

 which are convex.
 Similarly, if

 meaning that the peaking HPAs are also active, constraints \eqref{eq:epigraphb} transform into